BSc(Hons) Building Surveying

 They find jobs in the private and public sectors; with housing associations, property developers, construction companies, local authorities and heritage locations.

 Listen to how graduate Henry Thomas's degree led to a job with Kendall Kingscott.

 The optional modules listed are those that are most likely to be available, but they may be subject to change.

 - Law, Economics and Management

 - Construction Technology and Services

-- Residential Refurbishment and Maintenance
+- Management of Residential Refurbishment Projects

 - Commercial Development

 If you study on the four year (sandwich) course, you'll spend a year away from the University on a work placement after year two.
 You'll complete a placement learning module during this time.

 See the Placements and Fees sections for more information.